AndySomogyi/mechanica/docs/source/cleavage.rst

 operations, and it supports a lot of different options.

 Cleavage is built on the concept of embryo cleavage.
-Embryology introduced some rather unusual terminolgy that we adopt here.
+Embryology introduced some rather interesting terminolgy that we adopt here.
 First off, embryologists have a concept called an *animal* and *vegatble* poles.
 We represent these concepts using the built-in base `Particle.orientation` vector, and here we use this vector to represent a direction from the vegatable pole to the animal pole.
 All